 Self-watering plant containers feature a water reservoir below the plant medium (soil), separated by a perforated platform.
 The platform keeps the soil out of the water, but it allows roots access to the water supply.
 Being relatively sealed under the soil, water evaporation is significantly reduced, while providing your plants with all the water they need.

-CA's drought is wrecking havoc on farms and mature trees, but grey water can be used to reduce the impact on your yard.
-According to UCDavis, "Greywater is untreated waste water which has not come into contact with toilet waste."
+Drought can wreak havoc on farms and mature trees, but gray water can be used to reduce the impact on your yard.
+According to UC Davis, "Gray water is untreated waste water which has not come into contact with toilet waste."
 This includes water collected from the shower, bath, washing machine, or sink.

-You should check with your local authorities to learn about specific restrictions on the use of grey water in your area.
-Grey water should never be considered potable (safe to drink).
-Personally, I avoid using it on food crops, but it does wonders on ornamentals, lawn, and flowers without wasting fresh drinking water.
+You should check with your local authorities to learn about specific restrictions on the use of gray water in your area.
+Gray water should never be considered potable (safe to drink).
+Personally, I avoid using it on food crops, but it does wonders on ornamentals, trees, flowers, and the lawn without wasting fresh drinking water.

 I discovered a new bug while pulling weeds under one of my apricot trees this morning.